codebikeclimb/HaskellSoundSynthesis/README.md

 # HaskellSoundSynthesis
-A domain specific language for sound synthesis in Haskell
+An exploration of signal level sound synthesis in the Haskell Programming language using the Haskell music library, Euterpea.